vitalets/playwright-network-cache/README.md

 });
 ```

+## API
+tbd

 ## About HAR
-In my opinion, [HAR](https://en.wikipedia.org/wiki/HAR_(file_format)) is not the best format for fine-grained control of network in e2e testing.
+[HAR](https://en.wikipedia.org/wiki/HAR_(file_format)) is not the best format for fine-grained control of network in e2e testing.
 There are several issues in Playwright repo showing how people struggle with it: [#21405](https://github.com/microsoft/playwright/issues/21405), [#30754](https://github.com/microsoft/playwright/issues/30754), [#29190](https://github.com/microsoft/playwright/issues/29190).

 This library intentionally does not use HAR.
-Instead, it generates simple file-based cache structure, giving you full control of what and how is cached.
+Instead, it generates straightforward file-based cache structure, giving you full control of what and how is cached.

 Alternatively, you can check the following HAR-based libraries:
 * [playwright-advanced-har](https://github.com/NoamGaash/playwright-advanced-har) - does the same things but relies on HAR format.